espresso/espresso/docs/Intro.md

 The basic setup is, again, base URL.
 It is used by all controllers.

-Other setups are controller-specific and ban be set for N or all controllers.
+Other setups are controller-specific and can be set for N or all controllers.

 A slice is a usual Ruby module containing Espresso controllers.<br/>
 It can be mounted under any path that will serve as base URL for all controllers inside.